cryptoexamples/CryptoExamples-Guidelines/README.md

 - [ ] Listed use cases for this code example/scenario
 - [ ] Used long form of abbreviated terms the first time the abbreviation is used, except for headings
 - [ ] Stated used language versions
-- [ ] Described additional requirements to make the example work (e.g. programming environment, operating system, other libraries than the standard library or needed configuration)
+- [ ] Described additional requirements to make the example work (e.g. programming environment, operating system).
+- [ ] Described how other libraries need to be installed and configured.
 - [ ] Put references to official documentation sources for the used classes/methods/packages/modules
 - [ ] Put references to official documentation sources for the used algorithms/concepts/parameters
 - [ ] Put author name